 The Committee to Protect Journalists calls on the Turkish state media regulator to reverse its decision to penalize four TV stations in connection with their coverage of the demonstrations that have occurred nationwide over the past two weeks.

-allegedly "inciting violence" and "violating broadcasting principles,".
-RTÜK claimed that the stations' live coverage of clashes between riot police and protesters in Taksim Square could harm the physical, moral, and
+"inciting violence" and "violating broadcasting principles,".
+RTÜK claimed that the stations' live coverage of clashes between riot police and protesters in Taksim Square could harm the physical, moral, and mental

 Going to the cinema in the UAE can sometimes be a confusing experience.

 Audiences for the British romcom I Give It a Year emerged from screenings somewhat earlier than they might have expected, and with unanswered questions about what they had just seen.

 About 12 minutes had been removed from the film to ensure that it conformed to the UAE's repressive 'cultural values'.
 As a result, several scenes had clearly been abruptly terminated and a major plot development excised completely.

 But when such cuts are necessary, would it be better not to screen such films in the first place and save audiences the Dh35 price of a ticket?

 Simon El Khoury, of Gulf Film distributors explained:

 When we receive the movie from the studio, we receive the original film.
 We show it to the National Media Council and they decide whether the movie needs cutting and [what] scenes should be cut from the film.

 We have to cut them, we don't have any other choice.
 Of course we have to send [the list of cuts] to the studio to show them that these are the scenes that should be cut.